aws/amazon-ecs-ami/README.md

 echo "block_device_size_gb = 8" > ./overrides.auto.pkrvars.hcl
 make al2
 ```

-## Important Note on SSM Binaries Installation

-The build process includes downloading and installing Amazon SSM Agent binaries for ECS Exec functionality:

-1. Failed binary downloads will NOT halt AMI creation, but the resulting AMI will lack ECS Exec support.
-To verify, check for no "Failed to download amazon-ssm-agent.tar.gz" or "Failed to download amazon-ssm-agent.tar.gz.sig" messages in logs.
-2. The build process will stop for all other failures (such as DNS suffix resolution, GPG verification, or binary extraction).

 ## Additional Packages

 Any rpm package placed into the additional-packages/ directory will be uploaded to the instance and installed.